-How should teachers use 'authentic' texts in class?
-Author, trainer and teacher Rachael Roberts gives valuable advice on the example of newspapers.
-She will also be delivering a live-streamed presentation from Belfast on writing effective classroom materials, 11 March 2014.
+How should teachers use 'authentic' texts like newspapers in class?
+Author, trainer and teacher Rachael Roberts gives advice on the example of newspapers.

 Back in 1981, Vivian Cook wrote: